New lower bounds on the size-Ramsey number of a path: Two colors

 \section{Two colors}

 We are now ready to give a proof of Theorem \ref{thm:main-2-col}.
-We note that if $G$ had bounded maximum degree, we would be able to directly apply Lemma \ref{partition} (or Lemma \ref{close3n/2}).
-So dealing with the ``high degree'' vertices is the main challenge which remains.
-We also note that the $\ep$ in the following proof can be taken to be as small as $\ep =n^{-\Theta(1)}$; however, for the sake of readability, we didn't try to optimize the value of $\ep$.
+We note that the $\ep$ in the following proof can be taken to be as small as $\ep =n^{-\Theta(1)}$; however, for the sake of readability, we didn't try to optimize the value of $\ep$.

-\begin{proof}[Proof of Theorem \ref{thm:main-2-col}] Let $\ep>0$ and let $n_0$ be a sufficiently large integer (the value of which we don't explicitly compute, but we will point out which inequalities depend on $n$ being sufficiently large).
-Let $G=(V,E)$ be a connected graph on $N$ vertices with at most $(3+\gamma-\ep)n$ edges, where $0\leq \gamma<3/2$ is to be chosen later (ultimately, we will choose $\gamma=3/4$, but we leave it undetermined for now because it helps to see where there is slack in certain parts of the proof).
-By Lemma \ref{mindegree} it suffices to assume that $\delta(G)\geq 3$ and thus $N\leq 2|E|/3\leq (2+2\gamma/3-2\ep/3)n<3(n-2)$.
-Since we are using Lemma \ref{mindegree}, our goal for the rest of the proof is to exhibit a 2-coloring of $G$ which has no monochromatic paths of order $n-2$.
-So by Proposition \ref{3n/2} we may assume that $N\ge \frac{3}{2}(n-2)-1$.
+\begin{proof}[Proof of Theorem \ref{thm:main-2-col}] Let $0<\ep<1/100$ and let $n_0$ be a sufficiently large integer (the value of which we don't explicitly compute, but we will point out which inequalities depend on $n$ being sufficiently large).
+Let $G'=(V',E')$ be a connected graph with at most $(3+\gamma-\ep)n$ edges, where $0\leq \gamma< 3/2+\ep$ is to be chosen later (ultimately, we will choose $\gamma=3/4$ and in fact our proof can handle larger values of $\gamma$, but restricting $\gamma$ in this way makes it easier to apply Lemma \ref{partition} later in the proof).
+By Lemma \ref{mindegree} it suffices to assume that $\delta(G')\geq 3$ and thus $|V'|\leq 2|E'|/3\leq (2+2\gamma/3-2\ep/3)n$.
+We will exhibit a 2-coloring of $G'$ with no monochromatic $P_n$, but since we are using Lemma \ref{mindegree} this will prove that all graphs with at most $|E'|$ edges will have a 2-coloring with no monochromatic $P_{n+2}$ (in other words, we will ultimately be showing that $\hat{R}(P_{n+2})\leq (3.75-o(1))(n+2)=(3.75-o(1))n$).
+So by Proposition \ref{3n/2} we may assume that $|V'|\ge \frac{3}{2}n-\frac{3}{2}$.

-Let $V_0=\{v\in V(G): d(v)>n^{1/32}\}$.
-We have $n^{1/32}|V_0|\leq 2|E|$ and thus since $n$ is sufficiently large,
+Let $V_0=\{v\in V(G'): d(v)>n^{1/32}\}$.
+We have $n^{1/32}|V_0|\leq 2|E'|$ and thus since $n$ is sufficiently large,